BenniWy/BW_Bookstore/README.md

 # BW_Bookstore

-To view the data, it must be entered manually in the database.
+In order to view the data, it needs to be manually entered into the database.

 INSERT INTO "Genre" ("Id", "GenreName") VALUES (1, 'Romance');
 INSERT INTO "Genre" ("Id", "GenreName") VALUES (2, 'Action');